hferrada/rmq/readme.txt

 References:
-	Please, if you want to include this tool as part of your experiments, in your references include the reference [3].
+	Please, if you want to include this tool as part of your experiments, in your references, please you include the reference [3].

 [1].
 J. Fischer and V. Heun.
 Space-efficient preprocessing schemes for range minimum queries on static arrays.
 SIAM '11.